How to make friends on your first solo trip

 If you stay cooped up in your room you’re not going to meet new people.
 By spending a little time in the lounge or communal areas you can interact with others more.

-From experience, hostels, B&B’s and smaller hotels, offer more opportunities to make friends as they will have more shared facilities like a shared kitchen or computer area.
+From experience, hostels, B&B’s and smaller hotels are great places to help you make friends as they will have more shared facilities like a kitchen or lounge or computer area.

-If you’re considering your first solo trip, let me know how you get on!
+If you’re considering your first solo trip, let me know if you have any questions about staying away on your own or in a hostel.